joATesns/weblog/content/camping/_index.md

 draft: true
 ---

-## How I've got into this
+## How I've got into this ...
+Camping
 I like doing this.
 There might a number of indirect reasons for this, but these are merely weak pointers at best.

+* it's a 100% "Come as you are"-thing
 * my mother used to camp a lot.
 If I remember correctly, all her childhood holiday's were camping trips.
-* maybe it secretly make me believe I'm in Faer&ucirc;n
+* maybe it secretly makes me believe I'm in Faer&ucirc;n
-* it's a 100% "Come as you are"-thing
 * my preference of camping tuxedo's over regular ones

 Father's Day 2018, I've gotten a tent from my family.